Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/esxi-partitioning/guide.en-gb.md

 ## Instructions

 With OVHcloud dedicated servers, you can freely [configure partitioning](/pages/bare_metal_cloud/dedicated_servers/partitioning_ovh).
 This gives customers a wide range of options when installing an operating system.
-ESXi is an exception because it is a UNIX-based, proprietary system with a proprietary installer.<br/>
+ESXi is an exception because it is a UNIX-based, proprietary system with a proprietary installer.

 OVHcloud installations of ESXi are therefore compliant with the configuration set by the software publisher.

 ESXi 7.0 and later versions introduced a [boot option to configure the size of ESXi system partitions](https://kb.vmware.com/s/article/81166) because the increased size of the system partition could cause issues, especially on systems with small disks.
 OVHcloud includes this feature in the [OVHcloud Control Panel](/links/manager) and the [OVHcloud API](/links/api).